 Just about any ag producer, big or small, can use IWM.
 By blending and incorporating IWM strategies into realistically-doable applications, producers can find an effective, ecologically-sound, and financially-viable solution that is suitable for nearly any agricultural operation.
 Because these options are also sustainable over the long-term, enhanced quality and production of the land, balanced resource stewardship, and an improved bottom line becomes more plausible.

 How Do I Get Started?

-That’s what our SARE grant project is planning to demonstrate!
-Our project will use all five of the methods described above.
-On the conventional Butte Vista Farm, our preventive measures already include keeping any infested hay on the farm and placing animals in a clean-out pen before locating them to a non-infested pasture.
+Our project will use several of the methods described above.
+Our preventive measures already include keeping any infested hay on the farm and placing animals in a clean-out pen before locating them to a non-infested pasture.
 Biological methods will include intensive grazing with goats; chemical methods will include using varied rates of different herbicides.
-On the organically-certified Three Heart Farm, preventive measures will include keeping infested hay, cultural methods will include planting cover crops, mechanical methods will include mowing and hand-weeding, and biological methods will include using chickens to reduce the number of seeds.
 As the project moves forward, future blogs and newsletters will address how these methods are utilized in more detail.

 In our next post, we will describe the preparations we have made during the last few months to get ready for this year’s growing season.
 Watch for the next post towards the end of this month and stay tuned through our social media sources.
 If you haven’t already, please subscribe to our newsletter by following this link.